yurisuika/Zehn/README.md

 </details>

 ### Customization
+Zehn features various options to change the look and layout of the skin, including hiding and showing content, changing avatar style, and more.

 For Millennium, use the respective tabs under the theme's settings.

 For SFP, you may edit the config in `~/config/options.json` to dynamically patch in options for the skin!
 Please reference the values in `~/skin.json` for now to know what they do.
 The skin folder must be named `Zehn` for this to work at the present time!

-Please note that if you are not using Millennium, you must now set the "enable" option to `true` in `options.json`.
-This is to prevent the JSON config from being loaded in Millennium.
+> Please note that if you are not using Millennium, you must now set the `enable` option to `true` in `options.json`.
+This is to prevent the JSON config patches from being injected in addition to the patches already selected through Millennium's own settings system.

 #### Colorization
-You can colorize both the foreground and background colors of Zehn!
+You can colorize both the foreground and background of Zehn!

 For Millennium, configure color blending under the `Theme` tab.
 Set the blending amount, choose either the colors (under the `Colors` tab) or just use your accent color, and you've got a whole new look!